bruffridge/nasawds-site/pages/design-principles.md

   </div>
   <div class="usa-width-one-half">
     <h2>Showcase benefits for agency and users</h2>
     <p>Teams around NASA should easily be able to find inspiration from among their peers.
-This inspiration can jumpstart many teams own efforts but also lay the groundwork for making the business case for adopting the NASA Web Design Standards.</p>
+This inspiration can jumpstart many teams own efforts but also lay the groundwork for making the business case for adopting the NASA GRC Web Design Standards.</p>
   </div>
 </div>
 <div class="usa-grid-full">